ashincoder/tabbed-ashin/README.md

 -------
 You can edit the file from `/opt/tabbed-ashin-git/config.def.h`

-Patches used are only autohide
+Patches used are hidetabs and icons

 ## Running tabbed
 --------------